vehsamrak/gorep/README.md

-# Gorep - Golang Repository generator
+# Gorep - Golang repository generator

 Tired of hand-writing DTO's and SQL for accessing database data?
 Gorep aims to automate this tedious and repeatable task for you, using boilerplate code generation.

+It can:
+* Generate DTO structures from database tables
+* [not ready for now] Generate Repository classes with fetching methods containing SQL and DTO-mapping boilerplate.

 ### What is repository